camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 * OAuth URL: `http://localhost:18080/auth/realms/camunda-platform/protocol/openid-connect/token`
 * Audience: `zeebe-api`

-## Web Modeler Self-Managed
+## Web Modeler

+> [!IMPORTANT]
-> :information_source: Non-production installations of Web Modeler are restricted to five collaborators per project.
-Refer to [the documentation](https://docs.camunda.io/docs/next/reference/licenses/) for more information.
+> Non-production installations of Web Modeler are restricted to five collaborators per project.
+> Refer to [the documentation](https://docs.camunda.io/docs/next/reference/licenses/) for more information.

+### Standalone setup

-Web Modeler can be run standalone with only Identity, Keycloak and Postgres as dependencies.
+Web Modeler can be run standalone with only Identity, Keycloak and Postgres as dependencies by using the Docker Compose `modeling` profile.

 Issue the following commands to only start Web Modeler and its dependencies: